Dog groomer facing animal cruelty charge following video posted on social media

 The Genesee County Sheriff's Office is investigating after an old video surfaced of a groomer being rough with a dog.

+The groomer will be arraigned Tuesday morning on a misdemeanor charge of cruelty to animals.

+“The dogs are safe.
+He’s held accountable and the community can rest assured that at the sheriff’s office and my administration we don’t stop."

-He is lodged in the Genesee County Jail awaiting arraignment, which the prosecutor said will likely be Tuesday morning.
+He is lodged in the Genesee County Jail awaiting arraignment.

 (0) comments